bkeroack/travel/README.md

 For details on the original traversal system see: http://docs.pylonsproject.org/docs/pyramid/en/latest/narr/traversal.html

-Simply put, traversal allows you to route HTTP requests by providing a nested ``map[string]interface{}`` object called the "root tree" (Pyramid calls this the *resource tree*).
+Simply put, traversal allows you to route HTTP requests by providing a nested ``map[string]interface{}`` object called the "root tree".
 Request URLs are tokenized and recursive lookup is performed on the root tree object.

 Example: